 Disaster & Business Recovery Information & Events of Interest

-Upcoming Events of interest to BICEPP Members and Friends
+Events of interest to BICEPP Members and Friends

 NY Times Article June 4, 2019

 Buildings Can Be Designed to Withstand Earthquakes.
 Why Doesn’t the U.S. Build More of Them?

 Principles and Techniques of Securing Your Business & Home